jimiryquai/trainedstoic/README.md

 ### Database

-Develop on a local libSQL database.
+Develop on a local libSQL database, included by default without needing to configure anything.

 When ready for production, I recommend using a database from [Turso](https://tur.so/freedomstack).